Calvin's dad: In most cases, yes, but you were unceremoniously dumped down the chimney by a big, hairy pterodactyl.

 - In Brazilian comic Penadinho (known in English as Bug-a-booo), along with the comedic Grim Reaper, Dona Morte (known in English as Lady McDeath), there is a Stork who leads the reincarnation sector.

-- A MAD article from several decades back compared sexual knowledge among youth of different generations.
+- An article from several decades back compared sexual knowledge among youth of different generations.
 In the '50s, they show a whitebread kid talking with a greaser.

 Whitebread: But I thought the stork just brought the baby.